 Be comfortable with being uncomfortable!
 Being in such a dynamic environment involves taking on tasks that you will have not taken on before or taking the initiative to drive conversations towards a certain cause that you believe in.
 The amount of trust and autonomy you are given allows you to truly make a difference, as long as you are willing to take the first step.
 Therefore, be ready to challenge yourself and watch yourself grow!

-- How are you exploring the possibilities of the compatibility of future technology with existing tech stacks or framework?
+- How are you exploring the possibilities of the compatibility of future technology with existing tech stacks or frameworks?

 If you would like to find out more about the Graduate program at Capgemini, click here.